Skip to content

 Star type

-The star’s ellipsoid shape means that gravity at the equator is lower than at the poles because the centre of mass is further away at the equator.
+Gravity at the equator is also weaker than at the poles because the centre of mass is further away.
 Gravity affects the amount of energy the star radiates and, as a result, there is a significant difference in surface temperature between the poles and the equator.
-The temperature at the poles is about 17,900° F, while the equatorial surface temperature is only 13,800° F. This phenomenon is known as gravity darkening.
-The poles are said to be “gravity brightened,” while the equator is “gravity darkened.”
-Achernar, the brightest star in Eridanus constellation, is another example of this.
+The temperature at the poles is about 17,900° F, while the equatorial surface temperature is only 13,800° F. The poles are said to be “gravity brightened,” while the equator is “gravity darkened.”
+Achernar, the brightest star in the constellation Eridanus, Altair in Aquila, and Regulus in Leo are other examples of this.

 Planet search

-In 1997, the James Clerk Maxwell Telescope discovered a bright central region about 9’’ northeast of Vega, appearing as an irregularity in the star’s dust disk.
-Astronomers have hypothesized that this indicates the presence of a planet.
-In 2005, they narrowed down the size of the hypothetical planet to 5-10 times the mass of Jupiter.
 However, two years later, observations with the Plateau de Bure Interferometer revealed a smooth and symmetric debris disk, without any evidence of the previously reported irregularities.
 Observations with the Herschel Space Telescope in 2012 confirmed the smooth structure of the disk.
 Even though there is no evidence of a massive planet, there still may be smaller planets orbiting Vega at a closer distance, where they are more difficult to detect.

 Facts

 Vega’s proximity and brightness have made the star a frequent object of study.
-It was one of the first stars to have its distance measured using parallax and the first star outside our solar system to be photographed.
+Vega was one of the first stars to have its distance measured using parallax and the first star outside our solar system to be photographed.
 It was also the first star to have its spectrum measured.

 Vega was first photographed using a 15-inch refractor telescope and the daguerreotype process on July 17, 1850 by William Bond and John Adams Whipple at the Harvard College Observatory.
-The star’s spectrum was first imaged by Henry Draper in August 1872.
+The star’s spectrum was first imaged by amateur astronomer Henry Draper in August 1872.
 Draper was the first to reveal absorption lines in a star’s spectrum.

 The German-Russian astronomer Friedrich Georg Wilhelm von Struve was the first to measure Vega’s parallax.
 He gave a value of 0.125 arcseconds, but later revised it, almost doubling the original estimate, after German astronomer and physicist Friedrich Bessel had expressed doubts regarding the data.
-Struve’s original result was closer to the currently accepted number of 0.129’’, as measured by the Hipparcos satellite, but as a result of Struve’s revision, it was Bessel who was credited for publishing the first stellar parallax (0.314’’ for 61 Cygni).
+Struve’s original result was closer to the currently accepted number of 0.129’’, as measured by the Hipparcos satellite.
+However, as a result of Struve’s revision, it was Bessel who was credited for publishing the first stellar parallax (0.314’’ for 61 Cygni).

 Vega is used as a zero point for the colour index, the numerical expression that determines the colour of an astronomical object.
 Stars that are hotter and bluer than Vega have a smaller colour index, while those that are redder and cooler have a larger one.
 Vega’s U-B and B-V colour index is set at 0.00.